Laos Visa on Arrival is available at these 10 border crossings.

 GTR first bike across the 4th Friendship Bridge in 2013.

 11. Insurance is compulsory when entering Laos so make sure you get insurance from AGL Insurance.
-Skip out on the insurance & you could end up on the run & / or be in jail for awhile as Asian Motorcycle Adventures found out.
+Skip out on the insurance & you could end up on the run & / or be in jail for awhile, until you can sort out an insurance claim.

 AGL is the recommended insurance company to use in Laos.

 See the GT Rider Laos forum for the latest info on entering / leaving Laos.

 Note: Departing Laos for Cambodia at Veung Kham is often problematic & the Cambodian Officials usually refuse motorcycle entry at that spot.
 Other crossings into Cambodia are also tricky at times.
 See the GTR Cambodia forum for more information.